jiayudai/ProGut/README.md

 head -n2 optimal_level/research_res_l3_removed_length.csv
 ```

-**Output2: research_res_l3_removed_nonempty.csv.** The table includes the same information as Output1 but remove the comparison pairs that do not have any common bacteria.
+**Output2: research_res_l3_removed_nonempty.csv.** The table includes the same types of information as Output1 but the rows that do not have any common bacteria between the Genomic Enzyme Tree clusters and the Function Tree clusters are removed.
 ```{zsh}
 head -n2 optimal_level/research_res_l3_removed_nonempty.csv
 ```